 We know climate change is amplifying and exacerbating incidents into catastrophes, and governments are experiencing intensifying demand to adapt.
-Being proactive is no longer an option—it’s a necessity.
+Being proactive is no longer an option; it’s a necessity.

 But most planning tools are limited to historical data and isolated risk maps.
 RWI’s Synthetic Twins replace costly drills and inefficient pilot programs with effective mitigation, resulting in costs, infrastructure, and lives saved.
-RWI builds advanced climate event simulation and climate event modelling environments that connect climate science with human behavior, policy, and infrastructure performance.

 These simulations include scenarios for evacuation procedures, mass utility failure, acute disasters and more: we virtually model residences, people, infrastructure, and the built environment, demonstrating how individuals and communities will react during a climate event down to the second.